luiscruz/course_sustainableSE/2025/p1_measuring_software/g24_python_3.14.md

 - Brightness level of 30
 - Resolution of 1920 x 1200.
 - Wifi turned off.
+For the experiment on macOS we used a MacBook Air with the following specifications:
+- macOS Sonoma 14.6.1
+- Apple M3 chip
+- 16 GB RAM.
+- Full brightness level with auto-adjustment turned off
+- Resolution of 2560 x 1664
+- Power-saving mode turned off
+- Wifi turned off.

 ### Experiment Procedure
 Before the experiment begins, we create a list of 30 instances of Python 3.11 and 30 instances of Python 3.14.
 We then shuffle this list to determine the order in which they get run.
 To warm up the hardware, we begin the experiment by performing a CPU intensive task for 5 minutes.
 In our case, that means repeatedly calculating the squares of the numbers in the range [0, 10^6) for the duration of the 5 minutes.
 After this is done, we go through the previously created list and pick a version of Python to run.
 We then create two sub-processes, one for Energibridge to measure the energy consumption and one to run a benchmark script on the picked version of Python.
 The benchmark script generates two 1000 x 1000 matrices, which then get multiplied.
 After this is done and energy consumption has been saved, we let the process wait for 1 minute.
 This is to prevent tail energy consumption from the previous run from influencing the measurement in the next run.
+For the experimentation on macOS, the settings varied slightly in terms of instances, warm up time and parameters in benchmark file.
+In addition to the 30 instances from each of Python 3.11 and Python 3.14, we also tested an optimized mode by setting the PYTHONOPTIMIZE=2 environment variable.
+This removed assertions and docstrings, allowing execution with minimal overhead and potentially reducing energy consumption.
+Although it does not make Python code run significantly faster, it serves as a quick optimization for runtime experiments as of our case.
+We used a warm up time of 1 minute and the benchmark script generated two 300*300 sized matrices for multiplication.
+Although matrix sizes and warm up time differed between platforms, the focus of our study was the relative energy consumption between Python versions on each OS.
+Since all Python versions were tested under the same conditions within each OS, the observed trends remain valid.

 ### Replication
 The replication package of the experiments can be found [in this repository](https://github.com/vincentvvliet/sse-project-group-24).
 ## Results
+### Analysis of Results on Windows OS
 Before analyzing our results, we first check to see if they have a normal distribution.
 Performing the Shapiro-Wilk test, we see that Python 3.11 has a p-value of 0.091, while Python 3.14 has a p-value of 0.007.
 This means that while Python 3.11 can be considered normal, Python 3.14 cannot.
 For this reason, we will look at the median difference between the two sets of results.
 To graph the difference in median energy consumption between Python 3.11 and Python 3.14, we create a bar plot that uses half of the interquartile range (IQR) as error bars.

 ![Median_energy_comparison.png](..%2Fimg%2Fp1_measuring_software%2Fg24_python_3.14%2Fmedian_energy_comparison.png)